Rose Hill Methodist Church has a long and varied history dating back to 1833.

 1914 – 1930

-Little idea is gained in reading the minutes of the various meetings of the impact of the first world war on Rose Hill.
-However in August of 1915 a steward of the church, N.J.
+Little idea is gained in reading the minutes of the various meetings of the impact of the First World War on Rose Hill.
+However, in August 1915, a steward of the church, N.J.
 Weston, was reported as having joined the Blue Cross and left Oxford on active service.
-In July of 1917 his death in France is noted and a resolution passed to provide some memorial to him.
+In July 1917, his death in France was noted, and a resolution was passed to provide some memorial to him.

 Discussion of the need for a schoolroom at Rose Hill began in 1928 and led to the purchase of Walnut Tree cottage, at the back of the church in 1930.

 In 1935, Rose Hill celebrated its centenary in the midst of great social and environmental upheaval.
 Until the 1930s, Rose Hill itself had preserved its village-like character, but this was soon to disappear.